Smart Groups and Segments

 Now that you have the basics down, let's keep in mind that we can create more dynamic and complicated groups.

 Building off our examples above say I have a Sales representative who works in Midtown, but I also have one who works in Brooklyn.
 I may not want all those Users to be in the same group.
 Why not?
 Well, some of the information for the Sales representative who works in the Midtown Branch might not be relevant for those who work at the Brooklyn Branch and vice versa.
-Now that you get the idea, let's see how to solve this by creating a group based on more than one filer.
+Now that you get the idea, let's see how to solve this by creating a group based on more than one filter.

 Step 1: As done above start creating the smart group and creating the filter as shown above.
 In this case, we will have 2 filters.
 Name the Group Midtown Sales Reps.

-Step 3:Then we will press the + button on the left side and we will add our second filter.
-This will be Branch (Custom Field) is Midtown (Filter).
+Step 3: Then we will press the + button on the left side and we will add our second filter.
+This will be Branch (User Profile Field) is Midtown (Filter).
 Now notice that all the group members are those whose User profile contains BOTH the Position of Sales AND the branch Midtown.
 Viola, you have created a Smart Group containing only your Sales representatives who work in Midtown.

 Let's take a look at how this filter criterion looks below:

-How are Smart Groups Filtered automatically?
+How are Smart Groups Filtered Automatically?

-At this point, you may be saying I understand how to create a smart group, and it's great, but you might be asking how to do these stay updated automatically.
+At this point, you may be saying I understand how to create a smart group, and it's great, but you might be asking how do these stay updated automatically.
 Let's explain this using a few Use Case examples, which you may also experience in your company.

 I have a User named Sue.
 Sue is a Sales Representative and she is in our Smart Group Sales which is filtered by Position is Sales.
 Sue was recently promoted to be a Sales Manager.